Jybbs/Thermur/README.md

     3.  **Safety Filtering**: The CBF-based QP [^14] solves for a safe control action $`\mathbf{u}_{\text{safe}}`$ using a fast solver like OSQP [^25].
 This step acts as a high-priority safety shield, overriding the nominal policy if necessary to prevent thermal boundary violations.

-    4.  **Actuation**: The safe velocity commands are sent to the PyBullet drone models, which simulate the low-level flight dynamics.
+    4.  **Actuation**: The safe velocity commands are sent to the MuJoCo drone models, which simulate the low-level flight dynamics.

     5.  **Visualization**: The state of the swarm and environment is rendered for analysis.
 This includes visualizing the drone models, plotting the ground-truth wind field using vector glyphs, and rendering the thermal field as a volumetric slice, using Python libraries like `matplotlib` and `VTK` for advanced 3D visualization.